Using a Mobile Phone While Driving

 • Accessing an application

-• Accessing the internet
+• Using the internet

+If a fixed penalty is offered and accepted, the penalty will be 6 points and a £200 fine.
 If this penalty is likely to take you near to a totting up ban or to double your car insurance over the next three years, then it may be time to get in touch with us for some advice on how to proceed.

 We defend mobile phone prosecutions frequently and find that almost on a daily basis we are contacted in connection with these cases.